aromatic-toast/Sacramento_Home_Prices_Workflow/README.md

 The data comes from the Sacramento dataset found in the R `caret` package and can be loaded through the `caret` package or obtained directly form the `SpatialKey` website [here](https://support.spatialkey.com/spatialkey-sample-csv-data)

 # Analysis Plan
 The analysis plan includes the initial building of a simple linear model of house price using square footage.
 This model will then be expanded to a multiple regression to include additional predictors such as city, geo coordinates, number of bedrooms and bathrooms.
-Any model with additional predictors should provide enough explanatory power to counteract the additinal model complexity.
+Any model with additional predictors should provide enough explanatory power to counteract the additional model complexity.
 This will be assessed by testing the nested models with the Ftest.

 # Planned Analysis Results
 The final model will be displayed as a line on top of the dataset.
 The results will also include a table of the relevant test stastics and associated p-values.